 Eggnog has been around for a very long time, in both its alcoholic and non-alcoholic forms.
-It’s most associated with Christmas, but has traditionally been served throughout the season from Halloween to New Years.
-It’s very filling and therefore probably best served at parties with munchies rather than along with meals.
-I speak from experience there.
+The eggnog recipe is most associated with Christmas, but has traditionally been served throughout the season from Halloween to New Years.

-It’s an ideal drink for premixing pitchers to keep guests happy all night long.
+It’s is an ideal drink for premixing pitchers to keep guests happy all night long.
 Always make both alcoholic and non-alcoholic pitchers of it, unless you’re absolutely sure all your guests go one way or the other.
-One final tip about serving eggnog: have another drink entirely on hand.
-Some people don’t like the taste and others may be avoiding cholesterol.
-So either offer another cocktail, or offer a version of this with egg substitute or something like almond milk in place of eggs – the latter is surprisingly sweet and delicious.

 The non-alcoholic version is exactly the same, except you leave out the alcohols.
 You can add rum flavoring if you want that taste.